Angienoelhaverly/UFOs/README.md

 ## Summary
 * In a summary statement, describe one drawback of this new design and two recommendations for further development.
+Our current webpage has one main advantage in that users can search upon multiple criteria at one time and there is no submit button needed.
+However, there are also some drawbacks.
+Recommendations for further development: a drop down menu for the shape option as it would be hard for users to guess this on their own.
+This would be more user friendly as a drop down option than a user input of text.